-What needs to be done What the DCA regional What the programme officer What DCA H.Q. can representative can do can do do Launch the OA in order to ensure mutual understanding of the purpose and process of the OA.
+What needs to be done What the DCA country director What the programme staff can What DCA H.Q. can do 4.
+5.1.5 can do do Launch the OA in order to ensure mutual understanding of the purpose and process of the OA.
 Attend and explain that DCA is supporting the OA process.
-Attend the launch together with RR, explain details on why DCA is supporting the partner OA.
+Attend the launch together with CD, explain details on why DCA is supporting the partner OA.
 Gather views from agreed internal and external stakeholders.
 Ensure sister agencies are also asked.
 Ensure that all agreed stakeholders are involved in the process.
 Contribute with views to organisational assessment as a stakeholder.
 Facilitate access to colleagues in DCA (if necessary).
 Conduct document study.
 Make relevant DCA documents available for document study.
 Analyse findings and documents and make them available for feedback.
 Ensure that organisational assessment has complied with the agreed ToR and DCA data.
 Follow-up on findings and give DCA's feed back.
 Comment on findings in relation to PO's responsibility.
-PPU may support RR (if requested by RR) with analysis of findings.
+PAL may support CO (if requested by CO) with analysis of findings.
 Feed back on findings and recommendations to staff Validate findings and recommendations.
 Give detailed comments on findings and recommendations.
 Agree priority issues for capacity building.
-RR and partners management.
-Review and learn from the organisational assessment process.
+CD and partners management.

+What needs to be What the DCA What the What DCA done country director programme staff can H.Q. can do can do do Review and learn from the organisational assessment process.
 Contribute to the reflection process.
 Contribute to the reflection process.
-Document learning concerning how best to support OA of a partner and share with colleagues in DCA.
-Collect lessons learned and share with other DCA offices and internally in DCA H.Q.
+Document learning concerning how best to support OA of a partner and share with colleagues in Collect lessons learned and share with other DCA offices and internally in DCA H.Q.
+DCA.